acumos/documentation/docs/user-guides/portal-user-guide.rst

 have the option to share a model with a specific user who has an account on the same Acumos instance.

-Onboarding Models
+On-Boarding Models
 ------------------

-The Acumos onboarding process generates everything needed to create an executable microservice for your model and add it to the catalog.
+The Acumos on-boarding process generates everything needed to create an executable microservice for your model and add it to the catalog.
 Acumos uses Protobuf as a language-agnostic data format to provide a common description of the model data inputs and outputs.
-Any user may onboard a new model to their Company Aucmos instance.
-Users can reach the Onboarding page from HOME, MARKETPLACE or side navigation.
+Any user may on-board a new model to their Company Acumos instance.
+Users can reach the On-Boarding page from HOME, MARKETPLACE or side navigation.

-A high-level summary of the onboarding steps and overview of the workflow is shown below.
+A high-level summary of the on-boarding steps and overview of the workflow is shown below.

     .. image:: images/portal/models_onboardingJourney.png
        :width: 4.74167in
        :height: 5.24375in

-The onboarding process via web is accomplished by the following steps:
+The on-boarding process via web is accomplished by the following steps:

 #.
 From the On-Boarding tab in the left navigation, or from My Models
    page, select **Add New Model**
 #.
 Select Web On-boarding
 #.
-Complete all the user steps to onboard your model, including:
+Complete all the user steps to on-board your model, including:

     #.
 Choose Toolkit
     #.
 Select **Download client library**